MathPhysSim/Intro2RL_2025_DQN_Exercises/README.md

 2) The pole is hinged to a cart.
 3) The cart can move left or right along a track.

-Its state space is comprised of four variables:
+Its state space consists of four variables:

 - The cart position on the track (x-axis), ranging from –2.4 to 2.4
 - The cart velocity along the track (x-axis), ranging from –∞ to ∞